ImSorryForUrLoss/Web-Dev/surveil_descend/final_project_plan.md

 # Sprint 2

-1. List of cards
+1. List of cards CHECK
-1. Display list of cards
+1. Display list of cards CHECK

+# Sprint 3

 1. Make checkboxes
 1. Filter list based off of checkboxes

+# Greasemonkey Eval

+I have communed with my ancestors and they have granted me insight on how to use Greasemonkey (I watched a video on Greasemonkey (https://www.youtube.com/watch?v=6DmQ_V9ZRlk)).
+I have come to the conclusion that while Greasemonkey seems very helpful, adding/removing large quantities of features could get very cumbersome.
+Thus I have drawn the conclusion that it would be faster,easier, and simpler to just create my own website and use Scryfall's API rather then try and turn Scryfall into Surveil Decend.